prabhdeep1/GPCSSI-OSINT/README.md

 Step 1 - Downloading  on your windows system.

-In order to download ReconSpider from github repository simply copy and paste this URL in your favourite browser.
+In order to download GPCSSI-TOOL from github repository simply copy and paste this URL in your favourite browser.

 https://github.com/prabhdeep1/GPCSSI-OSINT.git